Incident DetailsCause of Death:

 In 2016, the offender was resentenced to 65 years in prison for murder to be served consecutively with the 115 years he had already been sentenced to for attempted murder and other felonies.
 The Indiana Court of Appeals affirmed his resentencing in 2017.

-Sergeant Starnes was survived by his wife and two sons, the oldest of whom serves with the Indiana State Police as a trooper, graduating from the 59th ISP Recruit Academy.
+Sergeant Starnes, from Martinsville, was survived by his wife, two sons, the oldest of whom retired as a trooper with the Indiana State Police, and father.